Asynoo/HotelBooking_Clean_Async/HotelBooking.ProgramGraph/README.md

 ## 5. How These Support the Assignment Requirements

 1. **Test Case Derivation:** The DD-paths directly map to the 11 test cases implemented
-2. **Cyclomatic Complexity:** Correctly calculated as 5 and 6 from decision points
+2. **Cyclomatic Complexity:** Calculated as 5 and 6 from decision points using basis path testing
 3. **White-box Techniques:** Basis path testing ensures minimum test coverage
 4. **Code Modeling:** Graphs accurately represent the actual code structure